 To create a group, an Admin user needs to be logged into the web version of Kinderloop.
 Start at “Settings” on the main menu, and then choose “Groups” from the menu down the left-hand side, followed by “New Group”.

-Posts can be added to your new planning wall from either the Kinderloop app or the web login.
-From within any post on your feed, at the bottom, choose “Create Planning Post”, on the next screen ensure you choose the “wall” option (not a date), and select your critical reflections wall.
-Assign it to a group, give it a name, and save your reflection to your planning wall.
+Posts can be added to your new ideas wall from either the Kinderloop app or the web login.
+From within any post on your feed, at the bottom, choose “Create Planning Post”, on the next screen ensure you choose the “wall” option (not a date), and select your critical reflections ideas wall.
+Assign it to a group, give it a name, and save your reflection to your ideas wall.

 3/ Make a custom learning tag